linux-system-roles/logging/README.md

 #### logging_outputs general action parameters

-* `action`: A dict containing general action paramters, see the official rsyslog documentation for full list of parameters and their function.
+* `action`: A dict containing general action parameters, see the official rsyslog documentation for full list of parameters and their function.

 ```yaml
 logging_outputs: